openearth/dgds-backend/README.md

     apt install build-essential python3-dev

-## Development environment and release process
+## Development environment - Linux

  - create virtualenv with Flask and dgds_backend installed into it (latter is installed in [develop mode](http://setuptools.readthedocs.io/en/latest/setuptools.html#development-mode) which allows